 Regulations are laws adopted to implement policies.
 The City generally adopts regulations by ordinance.

 A regulation has the effect of a law and sets restrictions that are enforced by relevant authorities.
-Unlike policies, regulations are not aspirational but required in every instance, unless a process for granting an exception under proscribed criteria is provided.
+Unlike policies, regulations are not aspirational but required in every instance, unless a process for granting an exception under prescribed criteria is provided.
 Regulations are restrictive in nature and impose sanctions for non-compliance.
-Policies encourage or discourage certain actions (i.e. the “shoulds”); regulations require certain actions (i.e the “shalls”).
+Policies encourage or discourage certain actions (“shoulds”); regulations require certain actions (“shalls”).

 The Integrated Development Ordinance (IDO) is the collection of the City’s adopted laws related to land use and development, and it is intended to implement the City’s Comprehensive Plan vision, policies, and goals.
 The Integrated Development Ordinance (IDO) consolidated and updated the City’s regulations from the Zoning Code, Subdivision Ordinance, Airport Zoning Ordinance, Landmarks and Urban Conservation Ordinance, and approximately 40 adopted Sector Development Plans that include regulations.
 Regulations must be clearly written and be enforceable, with objective standards that do not require discretionary judgment or interpretation.
 The City and private developers must adhere to the adopted regulations, unless a deviation or exception is approved pursuant to criteria in the adopted regulations.

-Design guidelines, which may be created by the City, professional associations, or federal agencies, are a set of best practices for designers and engineers.
+Design guidelines are a set of best practices for designers and engineers and may be created by the City, professional associations, or federal agencies.
 These are not official policies or regulations, because there are always unique situations and a variety of goals and objectives for each capital project.
 A professional engineer or architect takes ultimate responsibility for the project design, which is why they tend to rely on established and commonly accepted design practices.

 The City uses the term “standard” to apply to technical and design requirements.
 Standards related to land use and development are consolidated in the Development Process Manual (DPM).
-This document contains specific requirements for pavement design, road geometry, lane widths, drainage calculations, etc., that are used by professional engineers to design a capital project or private development.
+This document contains specific requirements for pavement design, road geometry, lane widths, drainage calculations and other similar standards that are used by professional engineers to design a capital project or private development.

 Some nationally accepted design guidelines and standards have been “adopted by reference” through Plans, Ordinances, and the DPM.
 These guidelines must be followed to the extent practicable, and the standards must be followed unless a variance is granted.
 The process of adopting guidelines and standards by reference allows the City to follow the most updated practices, as amended by the organization that created them.
 If the guidelines and standards were adopted in whole by a local government, then each time new standards are created or updated, the local government would have to amend their version of the same rules.